FloBeep/Project_4_NYC_TaxiTripData/README.md

 ## Methodology

 Once the ETL process was complete (the full process is documented in `project4_ETL.ipynb`) work on creating machine learning models could begin.
 Many different models were created and visualized including (but not limited to): RandomForest, KMeans, PCA, Linear Regression, among others.
 Valuable insight and investigation can be gleaned from these models.
-They can be found in `local_test_model.ipynb` and `Kushboo_file_collab.ipynb`:
+They can be found in `ml_1.ipynb` and `ml_2.ipynb`:

 ![1733726581571](image/README/1733726581571.png)![1733726689261](image/README/1733726689261.png)

 Next an attempt at a predictive neural network.
 This was done over many files.
-However the progression can be viewed from `nn_model.ipynb`, `spark_pandas_nn_model_optimized_colab.ipynb`, and finally `nn_model_optimization_full.ipynb`.
+However the progression can be viewed from `nn_model_stage1.ipynb`, `nn_model_stage3.ipynb`, and finally `nn_model_optimization_full.ipynb`.

 The first attempt at a neural network was done as a proof of concept on a local machine in the file `nn_model.ipynb`.
 This proved that it was possible and that the features of this dataset could indeed be trained to predict the target (trip duration).
 The results of this model were not great; the R-squared value wasn't even calculated, however the MAE of the model was about 564 seconds (about 9.4 minutes).